BurhanH/burhanh.github.io/_posts/2020-01-07-helpful-tips.markdown

 ![alt text](/assets/share-code-via-html.gif "Share code via html sample")

-I hope this knowledge will open a new horizont for you. <br>
+I hope this knowledge will open a new horizon for you. <br>

 Thanks for reading and don't stop learning and trying new things! <br>